SAP-samples/btp-terraform-samples/released/discovery_center/mission_4327/setup_subaccount_cf/README.md

     Confirm the resource destruction by typing "yes."

-   > If the terraform destroy fails with `Error: Could not find VCAP::CloudController::User with guid:`, Please remove the org member manually from BTP cockpit and retrigger `terraform destroy` command.

 11. **Optional**: You can remove the Terraform state file (`terraform.tfstate`) manually if needed.

 Please exercise caution when using this script, especially in production environments, and ensure you understand the resources that will be created or modified.